ViTaPEs: Visuotactile Position Encodings for Cross-Modal Alignment in Multimodal Transformers: ViTaPEs : Visuotactile Positional Encodings

 \section{\emph{ViTaPEs}: Visuotactile Positional Encodings}

-To address the limitations of existing approaches in visuotactile joint modeling, we propose \textbf{\emph{ViTaPEs}} , a unified framework for integrating visual and vision-based tactile data based on a vision transformer (ViT) architecture~\citep{dosovitskiy2020vit}. \emph{ViTaPEs} incorporates multi-scale PEs to effectively capture both intra-modal and inter-modal relationships.
-Specifically, our multi-scale design consists of unimodal PEs (Section~\ref{sec:unimodal}) that operate on individual modalities and a global PE (Section~\ref{sec:crossmodal}) shared across the concatenated visuotactile token sequence.
+To address the limitations of existing approaches in visuotactile joint modeling, we propose \textbf{\emph{ViTaPEs}} , a unified architecture for integrating visual and vision-based tactile data based on a vision transformer (ViT) architecture~\citep{dosovitskiy2020vit}. \emph{ViTaPEs} incorporates multi-stage PEs to effectively capture both intra-modal and inter-modal relationships.
+Specifically, our multi-stage design consists of unimodal PEs (Section~\ref{sec:unimodal}) that operate on individual modalities and a global PE (Section~\ref{sec:crossmodal}) shared across the concatenated visuotactile token sequence.
 By leveraging attention mechanisms~\citep{vaswani2017attention}, \emph{ViTaPEs} models complex multimodal interactions, enabling robust joint representation learning to improve performance in tasks requiring integrated visual and tactile perception.

+At the core of ViTaPEs is the ability to process visual and tactile data within a single transformer encoder.
+Each modality’s input is patchified into tokens that carry its own spatial layout.
+However, unlike CNNs, transformers \citep{vaswani2017attention} do not exploit this structure by default.
+After patchification and projection, token embeddings encode only local content, not their position.
+To restore this information, we add modality-specific \emph{local} positional encodings that preserve within-stream geometry.
+Second, the two streams are processed in a common fusion stage so that attention can model correspondences between visual and tactile tokens.
+We operationalize this by introducing a \emph{global} cross-modal positional encoding that places tokens from both streams into a common reference before any attention layers mix them.
+Local PEs respect within-modality geometry, and the shared global PE supplies a shared positional vocabulary at the fusion stage, without assuming a geometrically calibrated coordinate system, thereby promoting stable alignment.